renaudwangler/ib-labs/msms030fr/lab6e2.md

 In this task, you will create a malware filter that checks for attachments that have a specific file type that indicate a possible malware attachment.
 If an attachment is found matching one of those file types and the recipient’s domain matches Adatum’s Microsoft 365 domain, then default notification text will be applied to the message.

 1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior lab, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Exchange admin center**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 1. In the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Security**.
 1. In the **Email &amp; collaboration** section of the left-hand navigation, select **Policies &amp; rules**.
 1. Select **Threat policies** and then select **Anti-malware**.